hashicorp/nomad/website/source/docs/agent/configuration/client.html.md

   interface to force network fingerprinting on.
 This defaults to the loopback interface.

-- `network_speed` `(int: 100)` - Specifies the default link speed of network
+- `network_speed` `(int: 0)` - Specifies an override for the network link speed.
-  interfaces, in megabits.
-Most clients can determine their speed automatically, but will fallback to this value if they cannot.
+  This value, if set, overrides any detected or defaulted link speed.
+Most clients can determine their speed automatically, and thus in most cases this should be left unset.

 - `node_class` `(string: "")` - Specifies an arbitrary string used to logically
   group client nodes by user-defined class.
 This can be used during job